ME-405/The-Arm-Game/README.md

 ## Catching Table Sketch
 The following model was constructed to be able to catch the ping-pong ball in an effective manner.
 ![Model](Images/Table_Design.png)
+Figure 4: Model used for the Table hardware.

 # Testing
 System testing allowed us to observe physical constraints of the assembly and control them accordingly.